-- Ant colony optimization is a population-based metaheuristic that can be used to find approximate solutions to difficult optimization problems. - It is inspired by the foraging behavior of ant colonies. - A set of software agents called "artificial ants" search for good solutions to a given optimization problem transformed into the problem of finding the minimum cost path on a weighted graph. - The artificial ants incrementally build solutions by moving on the graph. - The solution construction process is stochastic and is biased by a pheromone model, that is, a set of parameters associated with graph components (either nodes or edges) the values of which are modified at runtime by the ants.
+Ant colony optimization is a population-based metaheuristic that can be used to find approximate solutions to difficult optimization problems.

+It is inspired by the foraging behavior of ant colonies.

+In ant colony optimization (ACO), a set of software agents called "artificial ants" search for good solutions to a given optimization problem transformed into the problem of finding the minimum cost path on a weighted graph.

+The artificial ants incrementally build solutions by moving on the graph.

+The solution construction process is stochastic and is biased by a pheromone model, that is, a set of parameters associated with graph components (either nodes or edges) the values of which are modified at runtime by the ants.